Gabes Mountain - Snake Den Mountain Loop, Cosby Campground - Gabes Mountain Trailhead, Great Smoky Mountains National Park, North Carolina

 The Maddron Bald Trail steepens past the second Albright Gove Loop connection on a lightly used, minimally maintained path.
 Anticipate several unaided stream crossings on this remote stretch.
 Grades moderate past 9.7 miles in the transition zone between hardwood and pine - oak communities (4,145').

 You'll cross Otter Creek to Backcountry Campsite #29, which sits on a high bank (10.85 miles : 4,552').
-A strenuous climb over Otter Creek leads to a hairpin turn at 11.7 miles (4,910'), where the forest abruptly introduces dense stands of fir.
-The trail bends east up the west ridge of Maddron Bald and levels through a dramatic opening on the summit with panoramic views to the south (12.4 miles : 5,205').
+A strenuous climb over Otter Creek leads to a hairpin turn at 11.7 miles (4,910'), where the forest abruptly introduces dense bands of fir.
+The trail bends east up the west ridge of Maddron Bald and levels through an opening on the summit with panoramic views to the south (12.4 miles : 5,205').

 Maddron Bald is a heath bald, defined as a treeless area in mid - high elevations with distinct plant communities.
 Heath balds are primarily comprised of mountain laurel, sand myrtle, rhododendron, blueberry and huckleberry.
 Heath balds in the Smokies are usually attributed to rocky, shallow, and acidic soil beds that are inhospitable to most tree species, but tolerated by low-lying shrubs with more versatile root systems.